Babtie, Shaw and Morton

 Babtie, Shaw and Morton was a firm of civil engineers based in Glasgow, Scotland, and noted for its work on bridges, dams and reservoirs.

 History

 It took its name following the 1906 merger of Babtie & Bonn (a partnership founded by John Babtie and Carl Bonn in 1897) and Shaw & Morton (founded by William Shaw and Hugh Morton).

 The Babtie Group acquired consulting engineers Harris & Sutherland in 1997, then also Allott & Lomax in 2000.

 The 3,500-strong Babtie Group was acquired by Jacobs Engineering Group in August 2004.

 Projects

-Notable design projects include the Backwater Reservoir, Kielder Water, and the Harland and Wolff shipbuilding dock in Belfast.
+Notable design projects include the Backwater Reservoir, Kielder Water, and the Harland & Wolff shipbuilding dock in Belfast.

 People

 James Arthur Banks and William George Nicholson Geddes both became President of the Institution of Civil Engineers while partners in the firm.

 Gordon Masterton, a director of Babtie from 1993 became the firm's third President of the ICE in 2005, whilst a Vice President of Jacobs.